-This garlic bloomin onion cheese bread is probably the most amazing garlic bread I have ever had with onions!
+This garlic blooming onion cheese bread is probably the most amazing garlic bread I have ever had with onions!
 Be sure to chop the onion very fine!
 Very fine onions will be easier to stick to the bread while pulling it apart like a blooming onion.
-Plus, if you don’t really like onions, it would cut down on the strong flavor.
-The more cheese you put on-the better it tastes!
+Plus, if you don't really like onions, it would cut down on the strong flavor.
 Be sure to not cut all the way down to the bottom or else it will loose the blooming onion effect!
-This cheesy pull apart bread recipe serves 6 people and is 449.56 kcal per serving.
+This cheesy pull apart bread recipe serves 6 people.

 This post may contain affiliate links.
 This means if you click on a link and purchase something, I may earn a small commission from it.